May 2023 Lawn Diary

 With dryer months it may be wise to put this off until autumn unless you can water the area regularly.
 Having said that, the warmer temperatures are great for germinating grass seed but you do need daily watering or rain.

-Lawnsmith Products from this Diary:
+*Lawnsmith product categories from this diary:

 Thanks for visiting the Lawn Diary